danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0051](Media/image0051.png)

-   Notice that a second connections was opened to the server as it is needed to run the second transaction as the first one has not ended
+   Notice that a second connections was opened to the server to run the second transaction as the first one has not ended (and still in use)

    Go to both the sessions where you started transaction and execute:
    ```sql